What Is the Child Tax Credit?

 With a joint married tax filer, the cutoff is a MAGI of $400,000 or less.
 If tax filers earn over those limits, there is a reduction formula that reduces the tax credit based on how much more the tax filer earns over those limits.

-For some tax filers, there is also a refundable credit of up to $1,500 called the Additional Child Tax Credit.
-So, if the full credit available was not used in reducing tax liability to $0, you may be able to receive a refund of the remaining credit.
+For some tax filers, there is also a refundable credit of up to $1,700 (for the 2024 tax year) called the Additional Child Tax Credit (ACTC).
+So, if the full credit available was not used to reduce tax liability to $0, you may be able to receive a refund of the remaining credit.
 Payment of any refund can occur through direct deposit to your bank account.

 Parties with court orders from a divorce or parentage case will want to review any specific directives contained in their orders on who can claim the child tax credit in a given year.